Why Strong Demand and Tight Supply Have Caused Lumber Prices to Soar

 These days?
 Although the reasons for it have changed, lumber prices are still soaring higher and higher.
 Today, these higher prices are in large part due to the pandemic creating chaos throughout markets.
 New numbers from the National Association of Home Builders shows that since mid-April of 2020, lumber prices have risen by 130%, and those increased costs have increased the cost of single-family homes more than $16,000 on average.

 With these thoughts in mind, here are some of the causes of these rising costs—and a quick look into the future concerning both lumber prices and how these prices will affect housing costs.

 Why are Lumber Prices High?

 There are a variety of factors coming together all at once to affect lumber prices.
-In a nutshell, demand has increased dramatically while supply is tightening.
+Over the past few years, demand has increased dramatically while supply has tightened.
 For starters, growth of gross domestic product in all major economic regions of the world is fueling something of a world-wide construction boom.
 In the U.S. alone, single family home construction increased 7% between January 2017 and January 2018.

-Then there are the rising costs of everything going into lumber production—labor, transportation, containers and so on, all costing more across the board, which drives up the cost of lumber regardless of supply or demand.
+Pandemic aside, there are also the rising costs of everything going into lumber production—labor, transportation, containers and so on, all costing more across the board, which drives up the cost of lumber regardless of supply or demand.
 The cost of a flatbed truck to haul lumber, for instance, went up 24% between January 2017 and January 2018.